www.dead-mans-hollow.com

 Do not underestimate the amount of water your body needs while hiking in places like Dead Man's Hollow.
 Staying hydrated will prevent unnecessary accidents.
 Even though there are a few fresh water springs in the hollow, it is recommended that visitors drink only water from a reliable source.

-Carry Out What You Carry In
+Carry Out What Is Carried In

 Hunting Season